 The hues of my mother’s life gleamed and glistened in brilliant jewel-toned colors – strong, positive and gleaming colors, resilient, passionate and fiery.

 She woke up every morning to her customary Twining’s Earl Grey tea and took out her pen to do the New York Times crossword puzzle which she always finished by conferring with various friends and family to help with some of the clues.
 Even with her crossword puzzle she had organized system for a positive result.
 After breakfast, she would get dressed and splash on her ubiquitous dose of Chanel #5, which she had been using since the age of eighteen and set off to work at the State Department.
-I always used to tell her in her later years not to drive herself so hard, but she would still diligently set off to work for the housing office and was exceptionally pleased with her nickname, “Mother FLO” for the work she had done to create the Family Liaison Office.
+I always used to tell her in her later years not to drive herself so hard, but she would still diligently set off to work for the housing office and was exceptionally pleased with her nickname, “Mother GCLO” for the work she had done to create the Global Community Liaison Office.